net-zero-dri/net-zero-dri.github.io/faq.md

 ## Project scope

+**What is in/out of scope for the project?**

+Further details can be [found here](/scope/).

 **How will the project impact on UKRI decisions?**

 Our project will be making recommendations based on the evidence that we gather.
 What happens next is likely to depend on the strength of evidence, the degree of community engagement that we can demonstrate, and the extent to which recommendations are well considered and practical, taking into account the complexity and distributed nature of UKRI decision making and their dependence on decisions made in Government.

+**Are you including UKRI IT staff, travel and offices in the scope?**

+Here we need to distinguish between DRI staff (who are running digital research infrastructures, like data centres) and IT staff (who are providing support for staff with their desktop or laptop computers and their office software).

+The staff travel of DRI staff is in scope.
+The IT staff, on the other hand, are out of scope.

+**Universities have mid-level HPC that isn't UKRI owned, but will be used on UKRI-funded projects.
+Are outputs from such projects counted in our carbon budget?**
+Yes.
+Projects like this will be counted in terms of what UKRI is responsible for.

+Different institutions obviously have their own policy towards net zero and we're not necessarily going to be collecting a detailed budget from everybody for everything they run, but we will want to have some idea of what their policies are and have consistency.

+We want to avoid, as far as possible, having different policies in different institutions and having researchers having to jump between one policy and another depending on where they're working.

 **At what point do embodied emissions get considered?**